idekerlab/heat-diffusion/README.md

 ---

-A service providing a REST endpoint for performing heat diffusion.
-Accepts a network with node heats, and propogates the heat along edges to create a new heat layout.
+A service that finds network neighborhoods in a larger network relevant to an initial set of nodes of interest.
+It works by propagating the node set across the network in a process analogous to heat diffusing across a conductive medium.
+A typical application would be discovering network mechanisms from hits in a screen or differential expression analysis.
+More generally this service is applicable for paring a larger network to a smaller, more manageable one based on known nodes of interest.
 For details on the process of heat diffusion see the manuscript "Network propagation in the Cytoscape Cyberinfrastructure.
-Carlin DE et al. Submitted to PLoS Computational Biology."
+Carlin DE et al. Submitted to PLoS Computational Biology.

 ---